Dhanas accident: Defence questions presence of hawkers on roadside

 “It’s the driver’s right to save himself if a speeding motorcyclist suddenly comes in front of him,” he argued.

-On being questioned by the court about this, police found themselves ill-prepared and took nearly 30 minutes to present a report, following which the court granted one-day remand.
+On being questioned by the court about what they did during the two-day remand, police found themselves ill-prepared and took nearly 30 minutes to present a report, following which the court granted one-day remand.
 Paramveer will now be produced in court on May 24.